-We are always grateful for your feedback.
-Positive comments are invaluable for our hard working staff and constructive criticism can help us improve services where possible.
-Your feedback can be given in person, via email, letter, friends and family test, our via our comments and suggestions form.
-Furthermore we welcome feedback on public forums such as NHS Choices, I want Great Care and Google Reviews.
+We also welcome online feedback on public forums such as NHS Choices, I want Great Care and Google Reviews.
 However, please be mindful if write a review on these public forums you will not always get a reply from a member of staff.
 Please also be aware if you have a medical matter or an official complaint we ask that you contact a member of staff directly to ensure we can deal with your matter in a timely fashion.

 Free Screening for Sexually Transmitted Infections

 Chlamydia is a sexually transmitted infection (STI).
 Chlamydia is the most common STI in the UK.
 People ages under 25 are more likely to get Chlamydia.
-When infected with an STI you often have no symptoms.
+If infected you often have no symptoms.
 Although easily treated, if left untreated it can have some serious long term effects on your health like infertility.

 If you are sexually active, you should be tested for Chlamydia every year or when you change your sexual partner.
 If you are aged between 16-24 you are eligible for a free urine Chlamydia screening test.
 You can collect your free screening test today from our reception.
 Vouchers are in the toilets if you do not feel confident asking for a test.
 You will receive a text informing you of your result and if you need to collect any treatment.